Interval (music): Generalizations and non-pitch uses

 The term "interval" can also be generalized to other music elements besides pitch.
 David Lewin's Generalized Musical Intervals and Transformations uses interval as a generic measure of distance between time points, timbres, or more abstract musical phenomena.

 For example, an interval between two bell-like sounds, which have no pitch salience, is still perceptible.
 When two tones have similar acoustic spectra (sets of partials), the interval is just the distance of the shift of a tone spectrum along the frequency axis, so linking to pitches as reference points is not necessary.
 The same principle naturally applies to pitched tones (with similar harmonic spectra), which means that intervals can be perceived "directly" without pitch recognition.
-This explains in particular the predominance of interval hearing over absolute pitch hearing.
+This explains in particular the predominance of interval recognition over absolute pitch hearing.